 Verses for Main Lesson

-Our October Rhythm Challenge was all about creating a rhythm for your main lessons.
+Creating a rhythm for your main lessons helps to create predictability and helps your child to focus on the tasks at hand.
 One thing that can especially help to create a feeling of rhythm is beginning and ending your lessons with a verse!
 Here are several ideas for verses.
 It’s good to stick with the same opening and closing verse for the entire year but it’s fine to choose different verses in different grades.
 In Waldorf schools children in grades one through four begin each day with the verse by Rudolf Steiner below.
 All verses are traditional or unknown author except where noted.

 The earth is firm beneath my feet, The sun shines bright above.
 And here I stand, So straight and strong, All things to know and love.